-Quality and Regulatory: Within the Quality Management System (QMS) according to ISO 13485:2016, Sequana Medical has a systematic process for identifying hazards and hazardous situations associated with Sequana Medical devices and their use, estimating and evaluating the associated risks, controlling and documenting the risks, and monitoring the effectiveness of controls.
+- Quality and Regulatory: Within the Quality Management System (QMS) according to ISO 13485:2016, MDSAP and MDR 2017/745, Sequana Medical has a systematic process for identifying hazards and hazardous situations associated with Sequana Medical devices and their use, estimating and evaluating the associated risks, controlling and documenting the risks, and monitoring the effectiveness of controls.
 This risk management process is based on the standard EN ISO 14971:2012 / ISO 14971:2019.
-Sequana Medical's QMS is subject to internal audits by the Quality and Regulatory department and external audits by the Notified Body BSI.
-The suitability and effectiveness of the QMS will also evaluated as part of the annual management review.

-- External Audit: In Sequana Medical's review of the annual accounts, the statutory auditor focuses on the design and effectiveness of internal controls and systems relevant for the preparation of the financial statements.
+Sequana Medical's QMS is subject to internal audits by the Quality and Regulatory department and external audits by the Notified Body and Auditing Organization BSI.
+The suitability and effectiveness of the QMS will also evaluated as part of the annual management review. - External Audit: In Sequana Medical's review of the annual accounts, the statutory auditor focuses on the design and effectiveness of internal controls and systems relevant for the preparation of the financial statements.
 The outcome of the audits, including work on internal controls, is reported to management and the audit committee. - Audit Committee: The board of directors and the audit committee have the ultimate responsibility with respect to internal control and risk management.
-For more detailed information on the composition and functioning of the audit committee, see section Error!
-Reference source not found. of the Corporate governance statement.
+For more detailed information on the composition and functioning of the audit committee, see section 13.6.1 of the Corporate governance statement.